logto-io/docs/versioned_docs/version-1.x/docs/recipes/manage-users/admin-console.md

 ## View and update user profile

 To view the details of a user, simply click on the corresponding row in the user table.
-This will take you to the "**User details**" panel where you can find the user's profile information, such as their avatar, full name, user ID, email, phone number, username, and social connections.
+This will take you to the "**User details**" page where you can find the user's profile information, such as their avatar, full name, user ID, email, phone number, username, and social connections.
 The "Social connections" section displays a list of social connectors that the user has linked to their account.
 For example, if the user has signed in using their Facebook account, you will see a "Facebook" item in the list.
 You can refer to the [identities](https://docs.logto.io/docs/references/users/social-identities) documentation for more information.

 Please note that while the full name, avatar image URL, and custom data can be edited, the social connections can be removed, and the other properties are read-only.